Here are my top ten restaurants in Riyadh. There are so many good restaurants it’s not easy to pick only ten!

 I would not place those places in my top 100.
 I would not even call McDonalds a restaurant!

-These are not in an particular order.
+Restaurant in Riyadh are not in any particular order.

 1. Il Terrazo Brazilian restaurant in Faisaliyah hotel.
 Situated on a terrace overlooking the Globe and the Faisaliyah courtyard fountains, this is a buffet restaurant serving a multitude of meats barbecued on the open grill.
 Good music, relaxed atmosphere, heavenly food, excellent Saudi “champagne”, no gender segregation.

 2. Tao Lounge on Tahlia street.
 The ultimate hip hangout for the trendy complete with high ceilings, comfy sofas, unbeatable ambiance and excellent international cuisine.
 Update: Bistro by TAO at Najoud mall is worth going to for some delicious cakes and specialty desserts, innovative and creative menu.

 3. Lenôtre restaurant in Centria Mall.
 The famous French restaurant branch in Riyadh can be found on the third floor of the mall.
 They have a wonderful outside terrace overlooking both Faisaliyah and Kingdom towers.
 Delicious food and heavenly desserts!
 Owned by a Princess, and it is one of the few places in Riyadh where women can dine outside.